carltheperson/advanced-js-objects/chapters/chapter-4.md

 #### Trap name

 The name of the trap is the same as the internal method’s corresponding `Reflect` method.
-An example could be the internal method [[HasProperty]], which has a corresponding `Reflect` method called `has`.
+An example could be the internal method [[HasProperty]] which has a corresponding `Reflect` method called `has`.
 This means that the trap for [[HasProperty]] is also called `has`.

 #### Trap arguments